adhityaswami/Moon/_posts/2018-12-17-deepfuse_plus.md

 <center><b>DeepFuse++:</b> Our Proposed Architecture.</center>

 *This paper has been accepted to the 2019 IEEE Conference on Computational Photography, Tokyo.
-Due to certain restrictions, we are unable to provide an open access version of it at the moment.*
+You can find the paper [at this link](http://val.serc.iisc.ernet.in/ICCP19/files/EF_iccp19.pdf)*

 I worked on this project during the summer of 2018, under the guidance of Prof. Venkatesh Babu at Indian Institute of Science, Bangalore.
 Our aim was to develop a deep Exposure Fusion strategy that worked on an arbitrary number of images, with an emphasis on speed and accuracy.